User Security Authentication: A Complete Guide

 Deciding when to add another layer of security can be tricky.
 You want to protect your users without creating unnecessary friction.
 Post-authentication face recognition isn’t for every click and scroll, but it’s a game-changer in specific moments where trust and identity are non-negotiable.
 Let’s look at three key scenarios where it makes the most sense.

-For High-Risk Transactions
+Securing High-Risk User Transactions

 Imagine a user is about to transfer a large sum of money or change the shipping address for a high-value order.
 These are moments where you need absolute certainty about who is performing the action.
 A simple, passive facial check right before confirming the transaction can prevent fraud, even if an attacker has already hijacked the session.
 This is where you should consider using face authentication for critical actions like large money transfers.
 It adds a powerful, real-time security checkpoint when the stakes are highest, ensuring the legitimate account owner is the one making the move.